StevePro7/XNA_3D01/README.md

 Convert but set destination same as source but just rename e.g. ship_cv1 so at least on the same level then rename to ship_cv1 in code

+SUMMARY
+the old programs work
+is this because
+they are separate proj / sln file per platform they are using an older version of MG package	3.7.0

+Source:
+D:\Steven\XNA\BOOK2\XNA 3D\0041OT_Code\Code Bundle\0041_01_revised code\1_LoadModel